arcan1s/arcanis.me/_posts/2014-12-19-aw-v21-bells-and-whistles.md

 ## <a href="#quotes" class="anchor" id="quotes"><span class="octicon octicon-link"></span></a>Quotes

+To provide these data to users [Yahoo!
+Finance](//finance.yahoo.com/ "Yahoo!
+Finance site") API iis used.
 Directory is `quotes`, configuration files have the following fields:

 | Field | Required | Value | Default |
 |-------|----------|-------|---------|